The UVA MFA Program

 Rea Visiting Writers and Lecturers

 Through the generosity of the Dungannon Foundation, our MFA students also study under Rea Visiting Writers and Lecturers.
-Rea Visiting Writers take residence at UVA for one week, offering a public reading of their work and conducting a craft talk.
-The Rea Writers receive manuscripts from our students in advance of their visit, and while at UVA, conduct intensive one-on-one tutorials with our MFA students.
-Rea Lecturers visit for a shorter duration, and do a reading and craft talk.
-Recent visiting Rea Writers and Lecturers have included Edwidge Danticat, Terrance Hayes, Nick Flynn, Naomi Shihab Nye, Jim Shepard, and Heidi Julavits.
-We host at least two Rea Writers each year (one in fiction, one in poetry) and as many Rea Lecturers as funding and time permits.
+Rea Visiting Writers take residence at UVA for one week, give a public reading of their work, and conduct a craft talk with our MFAs and advanced undergraduates.
+The Rea Writers also receive manuscripts from our MFA students in advance of their visit, and while in residence, conduct intensive one-on-one manuscript consultations.
+Rea Lecturers visit for a shorter duration, give a public reading of their work, and conduct a craft talk with our MFAs and advanced undergraduates.
+We host at least two Rea Writers each year (one in fiction, one in poetry) and as many Rea Lecturers as funding and time permit.
+See this page for a listing of recent Rea visitors.

 Kapnick Distinguished Writer-in-Residence

 In addition to our permanent faculty, the University of Virginia is also home of the Kapnick Distinguished Writer-in-Residence, a new program in the tradition of William Faulkner’s legendary residencies at the University in 1957 and 1958.
 The program brings writers of international stature to Charlottesville for extended stays to teach and engage with the UVA student body, both at the graduate and undergraduate levels, and to leave a lasting mark on the literary community.
-We were so very fortunate to have our inaugural Kapnick Writer be James Salter, who was followed in 2015-2016 by Caryl Phillips.
-In 2016-2017, we are pleased to host Lydia Davis as a Kapnick Distinguished Writer-in-Residence in the fall, and Junot Díaz in the spring.
-Click here for details.
+A list of our Kapnick writers appears here.

 To receive the degree of Master of Fine Arts in Creative Writing, a student accepted into the Graduate School of Arts and Sciences must complete a two-year program at the University of Virginia.
 For details, see our requirements page.